noahtren/Freewire/README.md

 # Freewire: Freely Wired Neural Networks
-This repository is a collection of code for defining, visualizing, and training freely wired neural networks.
+This repository is a collection of code for defining, visualizing, and training optimized freely wired neural networks.
 Freely wired neural networks operate at the level of individual nodes (or "neurons") and connections between them, instead of at the level of homogeneous layers.

 The SOTA in deep learning is generally propelled by unique neural network architectures.
 For